jhuapl-bio/mytax/README.md

 ## Building example

-This pipeline is built from a central set of scripts located in the `src` directory
+This pipeline is built from a central set of scripts located in the `v1` directory

 Build flu-kraken example with: